 Best practices for generating and maintaining llms.txt files

-Regenerate llms.txt after major changes like new authentication methods, endpoint additions, or breaking changes.
+Keep your llms.txt accurate and current — stale files generate broken code.
 Outdated authentication flows or removed endpoints cause AI tools to suggest non-functional code, so breaking changes need immediate regeneration.
-Minor updates — typo fixes, clarified descriptions, small parameter changes — can wait for scheduled regeneration cycles.
+Minor updates like typo fixes, clarified descriptions, and small parameter changes can wait for scheduled regeneration cycles.

 Test AI tool parsing by loading your llms.txt file into Cursor or Claude and asking specific questions about your API.
 Request code for authenticating with your API, calling a specific endpoint, or handling a particular error response.
 If the AI tool references outdated information or can't locate documented features, adjust your file structure.
 Token count matters less than whether AI assistants can extract correct information quickly.